tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 When you have a bunch of messages and schedules running in the background, it can be hard to know what's happening.
 Are my workers running?
 Is my schedule running?
 And where is it running to?
 What about failures?
 I mean, we have logs, but... *logs*.
-Instead, let's explore a cool bundle that givesus a UI to get some visibility on what's going on with our army of worker robots!
+Instead, let's explore a cool bundle that gives us a UI to get some visibility on what's going on with our army of worker robots!

 At your terminal, run: